MetaMask/metamask-improvement-proposals/MIPs/mip-mc-handshake.md

 This interface is intended to be part of a new version of the MetaMask Wallet API that is optimized for multichain interactions.

-This proposal aims to implement CAIP-25's JSON-RPC Provider Authorization into MetaMask while adapting the `rpcEndpoints` parameter to be compliant with the object structure defined in EIP-3085.
-Designing the interface in this way will provide a standardized approach for dApps to request access to networks and suggest JSON-RPC endpoints.
+This proposal aims to implement CAIP-25's JSON-RPC Provider Authorization into MetaMask.
+For EVM (eip155) networks, the `rpcEndpoints` parameter is adapted to be compliant with the object structure defined in EIP-3085.
+Designing the interface in this way will provide a standardized approach for dApps to request access to networks and JSON-RPC methods.

 ## Motivation